PdxCodeGuild/Full-Stack-Day-Class/notes/dom.md

 ```

 Every element (`<h2>`), attribute (`class="style"`), and inner text (`Section!`) is a sub-object on `document`.
+These sub-object are called **nodes**.
+All of the nodes look like a tree.

 If you web page structure looks like:
 ```html